Job vacancies

 We wish to appoint a diverse pool of dedicated and enthusiastic individuals with a proven track record in any of the following:

-The successful candidate will be committed to developing young students, from a variety of backgrounds, to reach their full potential.
+The successful candidates will be committed to developing young students, from a variety of backgrounds, to reach their full potential.

-For more details, please download the Job Information Pack:
+For further information please download the Job Information pack.

-To apply please download and complete both the application form and the equal opportunities form and send by email to jess.handley@gsmd.ac.uk.
-Please specify in your application the discipline you are applying for.
+To Apply please download and complete both the application form and the equal opportunities form and send by email to ed.jenkins@gsmd.ac.uk.

-Interviews will take place by arrangement between 30 April and 7 May 2024.
-If successful at interview, candidates will be invited to attend GYA Taunton on either 11 May or 18 May to teach one 30-minute individual lesson which will be observed.
+Interviews will take place by arrangement on Monday 16 June 2025 and Tuesday 17 June 2025.
+If successful at interview, candidates will be invited to attend GYA Taunton on Saturday 21 June 2025 to deliver one 30-minute session which will be observed.

 Guildhall School is committed to safeguarding and promoting the welfare of children and vulnerable adults, and expects all employees, workers, and volunteers to share this commitment.